rsergio07/gitops-lab-local/exercises/phase-0-validation/README.md

 A properly configured local development environment is essential for effective GitOps learning.
 Before diving into Kubernetes deployments, Helm charts, or ArgoCD configurations, you must confirm that your foundational infrastructure works correctly.
 This validation phase prevents hours of frustration caused by misconfigured tools or incomplete installations.

 This phase walks through systematic verification of every component in your local stack.
-You will confirm that Colima provides a functional container runtime, Minikube runs a healthy Kubernetes cluster, kubectl communicates with the cluster API server, and all supporting tools are accessible.
+You will confirm that Colima provides a functional container runtime, Minikube runs a healthy Kubernetes cluster, kubectl communicates with the cluster API server, and container operations work end-to-end.
 Each verification step includes expected outputs so you can identify problems immediately.

 Environment validation is not merely a checklist exercise.
-Understanding how these components interact—how Colima provides the Docker socket that Minikube uses, how kubectl authenticates to the API server, how Helm communicates with Kubernetes—builds the mental model necessary for troubleshooting complex issues later.
+Understanding how these components interact—how Colima provides the Docker socket that Minikube uses, how kubectl authenticates to the API server, how containers are scheduled and run—builds the mental model necessary for troubleshooting complex issues later.
 The time invested in thorough validation pays dividends throughout the remaining phases.

 ## Learning Objectives

 By completing this phase, you will be able to:

-1. Verify all required CLI tools are installed and accessible in your system PATH.
+1. Confirm the Minikube Kubernetes cluster is running and all system pods are healthy.

-2. Confirm the Minikube Kubernetes cluster is running and all system pods are healthy.
+2. Validate kubectl can communicate with the Kubernetes API server and execute basic commands.

-3. Validate kubectl can communicate with the Kubernetes API server and execute basic commands.
+3. Test Docker container operations including image pulls, container creation, networking, and log inspection.

-4. Test Docker container operations including image pulls, container creation, and log inspection.
+4. Demonstrate basic Kubernetes operations by deploying a test pod and confirming it reaches Running state.

-5. Demonstrate basic Kubernetes operations by deploying a test pod and confirming it reaches Running state.
+5. Execute commands inside running pods and retrieve their logs for debugging purposes.

-6. Identify and resolve common environment setup issues using diagnostic commands and log analysis.
+6. Identify and resolve common environment setup issues using diagnostic commands and systematic troubleshooting.

 ## Prerequisites

 Before starting this phase, ensure you have:

-1. **macOS 11.0 or later** - Required for Colima compatibility
+1. **Completed Prerequisites** - All steps in [PREREQUISITES.md](../../PREREQUISITES.md) including running `./scripts/setup-macos.sh`

-2. **Setup Script Execution** - You must have run `./scripts/setup-macos.sh` successfully
+2. **Verified Tool Installation** - All commands from PREREQUISITES.md verification section executed successfully

 3. **System Resources Available** - Minimum 8GB RAM, 4 CPU cores, 50GB disk space

-4. **Terminal Access** - Familiarity with command-line operations
+4. **Colima and Minikube Running** - Both services started and operational

 ## Theoretical Foundation